chapsuy/Pokemon-Battle-Simulator/README.md

 ```

-# **Pokemon-Battle-Simulator**
+# Pokemon-Battle-Simulator

-## PBS is a console-modeled simulator that demonstrates how pokemon battles work in a 3-level mini-game.
+ PBS is a console-modeled simulator that demonstrates how pokemon battles work in a 3-level mini-game.
 Complete the gauntlet without your pokemon fainting and you complete the simulation.

+## Avengers Team Members
+- **Alcantara, Daedan Ryu E.**
+- **De Castro, Aaron Rovic D.**
+- **Hepuller, Kate Nicole M.**